 People who want Britain to be in and the EU to do more like Horizon 2020 should vote Liberal Democrat on 22 May 2014.

-* Antony Hook is MEP Candidate for the South East and practised as a criminal barrister for ten years.
-His campaign website is here.
+* Antony Hook is MEP Candidate for the South East and has practised as a barrister since 2003.
+His website is here.